 The State argued that Mr. Rauch Sharak did not have a reasonable expectation of privacy in the contents of his electronic communications and data uploaded to Google because the uploaded content violated Google's terms and services.
-The trial court held that Mr. Rauch Sharak had a reasonable expectation of privacy in the contents of his electronic communications and data uploaded to Google, and that the terms of service do not diminish Mr. Rauch Sharak's expectations of privacy.
+The trial court held that Mr. Rauch Sharak had a reasonable expectation of privacy in the contents of his electronic communications and data uploaded to Google, and that Google's Terms did not diminish Mr. Rauch Sharak's expectations of privacy.
 (Id. at 5; A-App.
 5).